Anand-kumar-63/Node-project/readme.md

  differenec between tilda^ and ~
  }

-- first npm inti >>  it will create a package.json file its kind of a index of your project
+- first npm init >>  it will create a package.json file its kind of a index of your project
 - s2
+# Express js
->>we have to build a server to settle connect requests
+>>first we have to build a server to listen to the incoming requests on the server
 - we will use express js to build our server
-# Express js
 - you have to install the express into your folder npm i express
 - node module is created
 >>when you instal express module it downloaded all the express code and put in node_modules inside your project folder so that you can use it

 - package-lock.json
->>
+>> the package.lock.json specifies their respective versions to ensure consistent installations in different environments.

 - dependencies inside [package.json]
 >>when you install any package inside your folder it just added into dependencies